TakeMeOff/MDbFusion/README.md

 The processes of training MDbFusion are divided into two stages:

 1. First, Train the encoder-decoder structure with GoPro Datasets.
-Uses can download training dataset from below website:
+Users can download training dataset from below website:

     [Publications Datasets CV | Seungjun Nah](https://seungjunnah.github.io/Datasets/gopro.html).&#x20;